 Whatever its impact, the pandemic didn’t derail them.
 Or defeat them.
 And it certainly didn’t define them.
 The 121st graduating class from St. Thomas wouldn’t let it.
 And neither would their campus community.

 The relentless Class of 2021 emerged triumphantly.
 Through the COVID-19 shutdowns and lockdowns and the forced migration to remote learning.
 Through hybrid academic models and social isolation and unending uncertainty.
 Through the Great Texas Blackout throwing much of the state into the dark and cold.
 Their prevailing journey through the endless epoch to diploma day required steadfast resilience and will, unwavering resolve and faith.

 The St. Thomas commencement celebration welcomed an exuberant audience of family and supporters assembled in Granger Stadium under overcast skies.
 President Fr.
-James Murphy (above, right), CSB, Principal Dr. Aaron Dominguez ’96, Assistant Principal Mary Criaco, and St. Thomas Board representative Hector Herrera ’79 (above, left) led the salute for exceptional academic fulfillment.
+James Murphy (above, right), CSB, Principal Dr. Aaron Dominguez ’96, Assistant Principal Mary Criaco, and St. Thomas Board Chair Hector Herrera ’79 (above, left) led the salute for exceptional academic fulfillment.
 The 151 graduates overcame unprecedented trials to be awarded nearly $13 million in merit-based scholarships to renowned colleges, universities, and academies throughout the United States.
 Most importantly, the freshly minted Eagle alumni elevated to embody the value of a formative college preparatory experience rooted in the Basilian ideal of Teach Me Goodness, Discipline, and Knowledge.

 Words From The Wise